Meet the Advisory Board Members!

 Dr. Hamer is board certified in Internal Medicine and Infectious Diseases with a deep interest in tropical diseases.
 He is currently the Director of Research and Evaluation at the Zambia Center for Applied Health Research and Development (ZCAHRD) in Lusaka, Zambia and is affiliated with the Center for Global Health and Development at Boston University.
 Dr. Hamer is a Professor of International Health and Medicine at the Boston University Schools of Public Health and Medicine.
 Much of his current research focuses on testing practical, policy-relevant interventions to reduce maternal, newborn, and child mortality in resource-limited countries.
 From 1990 to 2004, he was Associate Professor of Medicine and Nutrition at Tufts University School of Medicine and spent ten years functioning as the Director of the Traveler's Health Services at New England Medical Center.
 He also served as the Associate Director of the Infectious Diseases Center at the New England Medical Center.
 From 1996 to 2000, Dr. Hamer worked as a medical consultant and medical director for the Stone and Webster Engineering Corporation.
 This position afforded him the opportunity to assess local and regional medical facilities and evacuation services internationally.
 From 2005-2011, Dr. Hamer served as the Director of the Boston Medical Center Travel Clinic.
 From 2011-2012 he served as the President of the Clinical Group for the American Society of Tropical Medicine and Hygiene and he currently is on the Executive Board of the International Society of Travel Medicine.

 Dr. Callahan is Associate Physician at Massachusetts General Hospital and Harvard Medical School.
 He is board certified in internal medicine, infectious diseases and tropical medicine and is a licensed Command Physician with Rescue Medicine, an international medical evacuation service provider which has accrued an expatriate risk actuary of 39000 expatriate life-years, the most comprehensive database in health risk assessment.
-Dr. Callahan entered federal service as program director for the Defense Advanced Research Projects Agency (DARPA), where he managed 7 remote medical care and therapeutics programs in excess of $220M over eight years, resulting in novel therapeutics for altitude acclimatization, emergency anti-infectives and mass casualty care medicine.
+Dr. Callahan entered federal service as program director for the Defense Advanced Research Projects Agency (DARPA), where he managed 7 remote medical care and therapeutics programs in excess of $220M over eight years, resulting in novel therapeutics for altitude acclimatization, emergency anti-infectives, and mass casualty care medicine.
 Dr. Callahan's federal responsibilities include serving the Office of the President and National Security Counsel of two administrations and execution of health threat assessments from the bedside of foreign referral hospitals under the White Coat Diplomacy and federal interagency cooperative programs for countering pandemic influenza and highly dangerous pathogens.
 Since 1998, he has deployed to over 17 UN disaster and disease outbreak operations including the 2003 SARS-CoV, 2004 Marburg, 2001-2012 Ebola outbreaks, and 3 H5N1 clusters.
-Dr. Callahan is guest professor of medicine with teaching attending privileges at national teaching hospitals in Bangkok, Beijing and Jakarta and is currently executing 3 IRB trials for highly dangerous pathogen care in Nigeria, DRC and Indonesia.
-He has been a member of the iJET medical advisory board since 2003.
+Dr. Callahan is a guest professor of medicine with teaching attending privileges at national teaching hospitals in Bangkok, Beijing a, d Jakarta and is currently executing 3 IRB trials for highly dangerous pathogen care in Nigeria, DRC, and Indonesia.
+He has been a member of the WorldAware medical advisory board since 2003.

 Bradley A. Connor, M.D. is a Clinical Associate Professor of Medicine at the Weill Medical College of Cornell University and founder and Medical Director of Travel Health Services, New York’s first private travel medicine clinic.
 Dr. Connor is also the director of the New York Center for Travel and Tropical Medicine, a facility devoted to teaching and research in travel and tropical medicine.
 He is co-editor of a widely published travel and tropical medicine textbook, Travel Medicine.